OdooBulgaria/pls/README.md

 ## Attendance Functionality

-- [ ] Create todays attendance.attendance menuitem 'Probably will make a dashboar and server this purpose'
+- [ ] Create todays attendance.attendance menuitem `Probably will make a dashboar and server this purpose`
 - [x] Only when all the project lines are submitted the attendance.attendance will be allowed to be submitted manually
 - [x] When any project line is changed to state pending then the attendance record also changes to pending